vikashk1/node/doc/api/async_hooks.md

 });
 ```

-Note that the callbacks will be inherited via the prototype chain:
+The callbacks will be inherited via the prototype chain:

 ```js
 class MyAsyncCallbacks {